MarkowskiRafal/Cinema-booking-system/README.md

 ## Informations
 Cinema project was written for the university.
 This project aimed to broaden the knowledge of programming and the use of my knowledge in practice...
-The main goal was to create a modern application that is functional and fault-tolerant
+The main goal was to create a modern application that is functional and fault-tolerant.